|Curriculum Intent Statement|

 - To recognise that all children are unique and precious so we strive to meet their individual needs and develop their gifts and talents to enable them to reach their potential.

-- To offer a broad, balanced, relevant curriculum in line with the national curriculum enriched by a wide range of positive learning experiences.
+- To offer a broad, balanced curriculum which is relevant to our school community and in line with the national curriculum enriched by a wide range of learning experiences.

 - To work in partnership with parents and families to bring out the highest standard possible in each child.